What Are Wireless Backup Cameras?

-Wireless cameras are backup cameras that do not require cabling to run through your vehicle from the camera to the monitor.
+Moreover, these wireless cameras are backup cameras that do not require cabling to run through your vehicle from the camera to the monitor.
 Wiring the system through the vehicle is the most difficult part of the process of installation and wireless camera systems relieve you of this hassle.

 This, however, does not mean that it requires no wiring.
 The camera is wired into the existing power wires in the vehicle and this cuts down the installation time to under an hour.

-What to consider before installing Wireless Backup Camera
+What to Consider Before Installing Wireless Backup Camera

 One might think the bigger the monitor, the easier it would be to back up, but that is certainly not true.
 If your monitor size is too big, it will block your view of the front.
 If it is too small, it will make things difficult.
 Monitor sizes normally range from 3-10 inches and the ideal monitor size for your 5th wheel RV would be between 5-7 inches.

-Field of view
+Field of View

 The 90-degree view, on the other hand, will allow only 45 degrees from the center on each side.
 This is too narrow a view because it just covers the blind spot, which would mean that you would constantly have to see the mirrors alongside the monitor to see anyone approaching the blind stop.

-CMOS (complementary metal oxide semiconductor) or CCD (charge coupled device) sensor?
+CMOS (complementary metal-oxide semiconductor) or CCD (charge-coupled device) Sensor?

 The CCD will be a better option for your rearview camera.
 These sensors provide a high-quality image and because this sensor is sensitive to light, it provides good quality videos even in low light.
 The CMOS, on the other hand, needs more light to give low noise images.